parapluu/Concuerror/_posts/2014-06-03-poolboy-example-errors.md

     P.1.1.1 in gen_server.erl line 360
 {% endhighlight %}

-Concuerror also reports any processes that have not exited, when no other processes are available to run.
+Concuerror reports any processes that have not exited, when no other processes are available to run.
 Such processes are blocked at a *receive* statement and are considered "deadlocked".
 These warnings can be turned off by `--ignore_error deadlock`.

+Concuerror will always reset the test to the initial state, so leaving some processes running may be a better alternative to suffering from all the races between exit signals that appear at termination.